This post may contain affiliate links.

 This recipe was originally published in October 2019 and updated March 2023.

 This Ramen Cabbage Salad is for all the crunchy salad lovers.
-You seriously cannot beat the crunch from the Ramen, cabbage, chopped nuts--it's the perfect salad!
+You seriously cannot beat the crunch from the Ramen, cabbage, chopped nuts–it’s the perfect salad!

-Why You Will Love This Ramen Cabbage Salad:
+Why You Will Love This Ramen Cabbage Salad

 - All the crunch!
 It's the crunch that does it for everyone in this ramen salad.
 Cabbage, nuts, and ramen bring life to the salad and then the flavors of the cilantro, peanut dressing and all of it tossed together is just so spot on!